![]() |

 Sea Collagen

-Increases type 1 collagen levels that can help your skin look firmer, increase smoothness, and help skin cells keep renewing and repairing normally.
-Improves wound healing such as scars, rashes and burns.
+May increase type 1 collagen levels that can help your skin look firmer, increase smoothness, and help skin cells keep renewing and repairing normally.
+Also may improve wound healing, such as scars, rashes and burns.

 SeaBoost Cream Herbs

-SeaBoost Cream contains 7 herbs that help to make it such a great product.
+SeaBoost Cream contains an additional blend of 7 special herbs that help to make it such a great product.

 Coleus Amboinicus

-According to Wikipedia,The leaves have had many traditional medicinal uses, especially for the treatment of coughs, sore throats and nasal congestion, but also for a range of other problems such as infections, rheumatism and flatulence.
+According to a 2024 study in Current Pharmaceutical Design, Coleus Amboinicus is a plant from the Lamicaea family whose leaves have had many traditional medicinal uses, especially for the treatment of coughs, sore throats and nasal congestion, and asthma, but also for a range of other problems such as skin health, infections, rheumatism and flatulence.
+It has also been shown to have great potential as an anti-inflammatory, and as a wound-healing agent, as shown by the studies cited below.

 Nasturtium (also known as Tropaeolum)